A sustainable diet is one that is generally healthy and has a low impact on the environment and food supply.

 - Supporting local growers: Buying local is already a great way to be a more sustainable shopper.
 A person can be even more selective and choose to buy from and support growers in nearby communities that are using regenerative farming techniques.

 - Speaking up for sustainable initiatives: Some states and communities are working to offset the burden of switching to regenerative farming through direct funding and mentoring groups, but more are needed.
 In California, for example, the Healthy Soils Initiative collaborates with stakeholders in state and federal governments to ease burdens.
 It also provides financial incentives to farmers willing to implement conservation management practices.
 The Iowa Department of Agriculture and Land Stewardship offers a cover crop incentive program that will pay farmers $5 per acre if they plant cover crops.

 Dietary sustainability is not clear-cut.
 The general guidelines include reducing the consumption of meat, dairy, fish, and packaged foods.

-Anyone considering making the switch to a more sustainable diet should consider what diet they would be likely to stick to, and try making small steps first.
+Anyone thinking of switching to a more sustainable diet should consider what diet they would be likely to stick to and try making small steps first.